‘Cuckooing case highlights adults at risk

 “This will be launched next week, and we’ll be raising public awareness of it via social media.”

-In Kent, Safeguarding Adults Week, which ends today (Friday 11 October), sees all the councils, Kent Police, the NHS, charities and voluntary organisations join forces to raise awareness about abuse of adults who may be at risk, to report concerns and access advice.
+In Kent, Safeguarding Adults Week, which ends today (Friday 11 October), has seen all the councils, Kent Police, the NHS, charities and voluntary organisations join forces to raise awareness about abuse of adults who may be at risk, to report concerns and access advice.

 The Independent Chair of the Kent and Medway Safeguarding Adults Board, Deborah Stuart-Angus, said: “We have a shared responsibility.
 People may not report concerns because they may not realise signs of abuse, or may feel they intruding or simply, they may not know who to contact.